Wednesday, 25 October 2017

 The above map shows the idea of Pakistan as envisaged by Choudhry Rahmat Ali.

-Choudhry Rahmat Ali is a unique person in the history of the world.
-I am not aware of any person, who not only deliberated about a new country but also suggested a name for it.
-A name that never existed before.
-It is indeed strange that why we as a nation have failed to give him a place he deserves in our hearts and minds?
-Why did we choose to ignore a person who gave us a name?
-Sometimes voices are raised to bring his body back to Pakistan for the burial and give him the honour he rightly deserves, but that too are so faint that most of us never hear of them.
+Sometimes, voices are raised to bring his body back to Pakistan for burial and to give him the honour he rightly deserves, but those voices are so faint that most of us never even hear them.
 Perhaps the state has not forgiven him for criticising it in the early days.
-He had criticised the leadership for accepting the partition as it was done.
-He also blamed the violence on the leadership.
-Perhaps they did not appreciate the circumstances through which his immediate family had to pass during their migration.
-Now I must say that his views whether right or wrong cannot change the fact that he gave us a word, which we daily use to identify ourselves.
+He had criticised the leadership for accepting the way Partition was carried out and also blamed them for the violence that followed.
+Perhaps they did not appreciate the hardships his immediate family had to endure during their migration.

 Tariq Amir